peaklabs-dev/peaklabs-dev/README.md

 - 🚧 Portfolio WIP

-## 📫 Let's Connect and Collaborate!
+## 📫 Let's Connect and Collaborate

 - 🐦 Twitter: [@peaklabs_dev](https://twitter.com/peaklabs_dev)
 - 💬 Discord: [@peaklabs_dev](https://discord.com/channels/peaklabs_dev)
-- 📧 Email: (Coming Soon!)
+- 📧 Email: (Coming Soon)
-- 🔗 LinkedIn: (Coming Soon!)
+- 🔗 LinkedIn: (Coming Soon)

-Don't hesitate to reach out!
-Whether you want to discuss the latest tech trends, start a new software company, collaborate on a project, or just chat about the weather on Mars, I'm all ears!
+Don't hesitate to reach out.
+Whether you want to discuss the latest tech trends, start a new software company, collaborate on a project, or just chat about the weather on Mars, I'm all ears.

 ## 🏆 My Success Journey